DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   # Overview

-  The images in this repository contain IBM Operational Decision Manager for Developers based on the IBM Websphere Application Server Liberty for Developper image.
+  The images in this repository contain IBM Operational Decision Manager for Developers based on the IBM Websphere Application Server Liberty for Developer image.
 See the license section below for restrictions on the use of this image.
 For more information about IBM Operational Decision Manager, see the [ODMDev](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.2/com.ibm.odm.dserver.rules.tutorials/tut_gs_topics/odm_dserver_rules_gs.html) site.

   # Usage